TRUFIL/tfaddon_old/README.md

 #### Logo and Trademark

-The brand name TRUFIL and the logo are trademarks of TRUFIL Limited
+The brand name TRUFIL and the logo are trademarks of TRUFIL Limited.

 #### Introduction